HGitMaster/geotools-osgi/modules/unsupported/epsg-h2/src/main/resources/org/geotools/referencing/factory/epsg/README.txt

    <version> is the the version of the EPSG database ("7_1" at the time of writing)
 3) Remove the _v<version.mdb part from all names, resulting in names like EPSG_Data_PostgreSQL.sql
 5) Hand modify the EPSG_Tables_PostgreSQL.sql file and replace all TEXT types with VARCHAR(4096)
-6) Update ThreadedHsqlEpsgFactory.VERSION to the current version
+6) Update ThreadedH2EpsgFactory.VERSION to the current version
 7) Run the DatabaseCreationScript.java
 8) Check the EPSG.zip file has been updated
 9) Run the build with extensive tests in the epsg-h2 module: